davidlougheed/strkit/docs/caller_usage.md

   **Default:** *none*
 * `--indent-json` or `-i`: If passed alongside `--json [x]`, the JSON output will be indented to be more human-readable but less compact. **Default:** off
+* `--json-read-seq`: If passed alongside `--json [x]`, the JSON output will include read-level TR sequence data and 5' anchor sequences.
 * `--vcf [path]`: Path to output VCF-formatted call data to.
 Setting this option forces the `--consensus` option as well in order to output true REF/ALT values, which slows down runtime somewhat.
 If the value passed is `stdout`, the VCF data will be written to `stdout` instead of a file.
 If a `.vcf.gz` path is specified, a bgzipped file will be